nikolayev-at-google/sound-explorer/README.md

 A simple acceleration based movement interaction handler is implemented to enable users to move 3d objects around the scene.
 Some custom logic is implemented to arbitrate between tapping on an object to start/stop playback and tap-dragging on an object to change its sound/location.

+## Jetpack Compose for XR

+Application creates subspace, within app where UI and 3D models placed.
+SpatialPanel used to create application menu, where user can select 3D shape to place it on scene or revert it.
+Selected 3D shape placed in front of user FOV, based on user head position.

 # 💻 Development Environment